adriannaStaszewska/CS539Project/index.md

 For this project, I worked on data visualization, the website, preprocessing the JSON files / otherwise preparing the data, and motion blur implementation.

 ### Adrianna Staszewska (azstaszewska@wpi.edu)
+I am a Computer Science/Data Science double major.
+In my free time I enjoy reading, cooking and skiing.
+For this project, I was responsible for setting up and training the model.